 Are you feeling inspired to take action to protect our environment?
-You can make a difference to our Kirkland watershed by becoming a Soil and Water Steward with Tilth Alliance or a Green Kirkland Steward with Green Kirkland Partnership.
+You can make a difference to our Kirkland watershed by becoming a Green Kirkland Steward with Green Kirkland Partnership or a Soil and Water Steward with Tilth Alliance.
 Both programs empower residents to lead their communities through concrete steps that improve and protect the health of Lake Washington and our streams, forests and wildlife.

-2018 opportunities: attend a no-commitment New Steward Orientation with Green Kirkland Partnership on March 24, or apply for Tilth Alliance’s Soil and Water Steward program, which begins March 24.
+2019 opportunities: attend a no-commitment New Steward Orientation with Green Kirkland Partnership on March 30.

-I connected with Jessica Yeung, a Soil and Water Steward, and June Fletcher, a Green Kirkland Steward, to find out what they’ve learned, what they’ve accomplished, and what keeps them coming back:
+I connected with June Fletcher, a Green Kirkland Steward, and Jessica Yeung, a Soil and Water Steward, to find out what they’ve learned, what they’ve accomplished, and what keeps them coming back:

 Spreading Green Garden Techniques to Protect Our Watershed